 This chapter describes in more detail the content of each theme.
-This will aid customers' understanding of what features they can find in the data and the most likely theme or themes that the feature will be found in.
+This will aid customers' understanding of which features they can find in the data and the most likely theme or themes that the feature will be found in.
 OS MasterMap Topography Layer comprises nine themes.
 To recap, these are:

-- Administrative boundaries
+- · Administrative boundaries

 - Buildings

 - Heritage and antiquities

 - Land

 - Rail

-- Roads, tracks and paths
+- · Roads, tracks and paths

 - Structures

-- Terrain and height
+- · Terrain and height

 - Water

 The main features of each theme are described below.
-It is important to understand how features are assigned to themes so that the attribution is logically assigned.
-As stated earlier in chapter 3, there are rules that govern what theme or themes are assigned to a feature.
+As stated earlier in chapter 3, there are rules that govern which theme or themes are assigned to a feature.
 These are discussed later in this chapter.